hmisonne/AWS_Design_Recoverability/README.md

 # Data durability and recovery

+This project is part of the Udacity Cloud Architect Nanodegree.

-In this project you will create highly available solutions to common use cases.
-You will build a Multi-AvailabilityZone, Multi-Region database and show how to use it in multiple geographically separate AWS regions.
-You will also build a website hosting solution that is versioned so that any data destruction and accidents can be quickly and easily undone.
+The goals of this project is to :
+- Build a Multi-AvailabilityZone, Multi-Region database and show how to use it in multiple geographically separate AWS regions.
+- Build a website hosting solution that is versioned so that any data destruction and accidents can be quickly and easily undone.

-## Getting Started

-To get started, clone this repo.
-Aside from instructions, it contains a CloudFormation script to build an AWS VPC with public and private subnets.
-It also contains an example website that you will host in an AWS S3 bucket in your account.
+This project was cloned from this repository: https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template

-## Project Instructions
+## Project Instructions & Screenshots of achievments
 ### Cloud formation
 In this project, you will use the AWS CloudFormation to create Virtual Private Clouds.
 CloudFormation is an AWS service that allows you to create "infrastructure as code".
 This allows you to define the infrastructure you'd like to create in code, just like you do with software.
 This has the benefits of being able to share your infrastructure in a common language, use source code control systems to version your infrastructure and allows for documenting and reviewing of infrastructure and infrastructure proposed changes.